Ukrainian calligraphy art: History

 The idea of the font came from Vasyl Chebanyk through German scientists.
-During a meeting in 1971 with Albert Capr, rector of the Higher School of Graphics and Book Arts in Leipzig, he asked Chebanyk why Ukrainians do not develop their alphabet.
+During a meeting in 1971 with Albert Kapr, rector of the Higher School of Graphics and Book Arts in Leipzig, he asked Chebanyk why Ukrainians do not develop their alphabet.

 Vasyl Chebanyk - author of the Ruthenia alphabet.

-Later, Vasyl Chebanyk also learned that in the "Book of Alphabets of All Nations and All Ages" (1880) by Carl Faulmann the "Ruthenian" alphabet is listed separately from the "Russian" alphabet, which became the starting point for his creative searches.
+Later, Vasyl Chebanyk also learned that in the "Book of Alphabets of All Nations and All Ages" (1880) by Carl Faulmann the "Ruthenian" alphabet is listed separately from the "Russian" alphabet, which became the starting point for his creative research.